Dean scream: The rally

 Organizer Teri Mills recalled the room being "jam-packed" with 3,000 attendees, and "people were so excited and looking forward to boarding planes to go to New Hampshire."
 A drunk Mordecai was on stage exciting the audience with Dean and his organizers backstage discussing how to present; as Trippi summarized his thinking process at that moment, "You have millions of Americans watching who have no idea who you are.
 If the cameras are on you that night, it's your best shot to introduce yourself to America.
 So that was the plan—win, lose, or draw.
 But you can't predict how things go once the bus rolls up and he gets out there."
 Trippi advised Dean, "They're down, go out there and give 'em hell," and Iowa senator Tom Harkin suggested, "Why don't you just throw your jacket off and let her rip."
-Enright also told the prep shortly before Dean got on stage, "Get ready guys, he's going to be firey."
+Enright also told the prep shortly before Dean got on stage, "Get ready guys, he's going to be fiery."